dchenhe/dchenhe.github.io/index.md

 - Huge thanks to Dr. SUN Bo, [Dr. GONG Peng](https://www.linkedin.com/in/peng-gong-13935344/) for their generous help and advice！

 ## Research Experience
-**RNA Structure Prediction and Its Inverse Problem, Feb.
-2022 -- June 2022**

-Research Assistant, AIH Group of the Chinese University of Hong Kong
-- Worked on the the RNA structure prediction by using energy based model like score-based generative model proposed by Yang Song and then solve its inverse problem: RNA sequence design based on a fixed backbone structure
-- Our purpose is to firstly solve the problem of structure prediction, and then based on the work before, to tackle its inverse problem afterwards.

 **Dialogue Summarization, Sep.
 2021 -- May 2022**